NSFWUTILS/RedditScrape/README.md

 # Downloading your own saved items
 I've created `saved.py` for people who want to run this against their own saved items.
 It will require you add your reddit username and password to the config file.
 Once you do that, just run `python saved.py` and it should work in a similar fashion, just slower (no threading here).
 It looks for anything in your saved items that points to imgur, redgif, or gyfcat and puts them in the same folder structure as the other stuff.

+There's also a config setting (`REDDIT_SAVED_LIMIT`) for how many of your saved items it should retrieve, defaults to 500.

 # To Do
 A few things I'd like to do if time permits....
 - Use something like sqllite to store all of this, that opens up some possibilities down the road for easier storing/tagging/classification.